 Melanie Zeck, MLIS, MM, Research Fellow

 Melanie Zeck is Managing Editor of the Black Music Research Journal, the peer-reviewed journal of the Center for Black Music Research.
+Research Fellow at the CBMR, and Reference and Instruction Librarian at the Columbia library.
 Trained as a music librarian and historian, she joined the CBMR in 2005 to provide fact-finding and fact-checking services for the Center’s staff and constituents.
 In this capacity, she has collaborated with and provided extensive informational support for researchers from six continents on a broad range of topics in black music research and history.
 She has also been consulted by American and European professional and student orchestras, choruses, and individual instrumentalists and vocalists in the discovery and programming of pieces by composers of African descent for public concerts and recitals.
 In order to facilitate interdisciplinary inquiries at the CBMR, she built and maintains a database on African and Diasporic organological subjects, including historical and contemporary research on drum languages, pluriarcs, goombay drums, and mouth bows, as well as theoretical issues of identity and expression among Afro-descendent peoples throughout the Diaspora.
 Melanie’s own research has been published in the Encyclopedia of African American Music (ABC-CLIO 2011), in CBMR Digest, and on the Oxford University Press’s OUPBlog.
 She and CBMR founder, Samuel A. Floyd Jr., recently finished their book-length manuscript on black music, which is currently in production with Oxford University Press.
 Melanie is completing her dissertation on music and social reconstructionism at the University of Chicago.

 The term African Diaspora refers to geographical locations in which people of African descent reside, or resided at one time, and are considered to constitute communities.